 Scaling Up obligates you to do that.
 Thoroughly.
 It takes you through a rigid process so that you can communicate to your entire team what that one page looks like.

-But you need to apply first.
+But you need to begin first.
 Is your company ready to enter the next level?